Tosin Omoyele

-Tosin Omoyele (born 3 August 1996, in Lagos State, Nigeria) is a Nigerian footballer who plays as a striker for USM Khenchela.
+Tosin Omoyele (born 3 August 1996) is a Nigerian footballer who plays as a striker for CS Constantine.

 Career

 He started his career at City of David (COD) academy in 2012 and made his first-team debut for COD's first team in 2015.
 Omoyele spent a season there scoring six goals from 10 matches.

 He moved to Osun United F.C. the following season where he scored 17 goals and five assists in 30 games for the Oshogbo-based side.
 He moved to Plateau United FC in 2017, where he scored nine goals and 10 assists in 28 games before moving to Egypt with Nogoom FC, and then back to Plateau United the following season.

-In 2022,he joined Enyimba Football Club of Aba.

-In 2022,he signed a contract with USM Khenchela.
+In 2022, he joined Enyimba Football Club of Aba.
+In 2022, he signed a contract with USM Khenchela.